henry-ciech/henry-ciech/README.md

 ### Hi there 👋
-### I am a Computer Science student at PJATK.
-I have skills for developing production-ready applications.
+### I'm a Computer Science student at PJATK interested in software development and creating meaningful technology.
 ### 📫You can reach me via email: henryk.ciechanowiec@gmail.com

 <!--